Top 10 Reasons to go on a Tanzania Safari.

 - The main reason is that very young calves are more noticeable to predators.
 When mixed with older calves from the previous year.
 As the rains end in May, the animals start moving northwest into the areas around the Grumeti River, where they typically remain until late June.

 - The crossings of the Grumeti and Mara rivers beginning in July are a popular safari attraction because crocodiles are lying in wait.
 The herds arrive in Kenya in late July / August, where they stay for the remainder of the dry season, except that the Thomson’s and Grant’s gazelles move only east/west.

 - In early November, with the start of the short rains, the migration starts moving south again, to the short grass plains of the southeast, usually arriving in December in plenty of time for calving in February.

-- About 250,000 wildebeest die during the journey from Tanzania to the Masai Mara National Reserve in southwestern Kenya, a total of 800 kilometres (500 mi).
+- About 250,000 wildebeest die during the journey from Tanzania to the Masai Mara National Reserve in southwestern Kenya, a total of 800 kilometers (500 mi).
 Death is usually from thirst, hunger, exhaustion, or predation.

 Wildebeest Calving Season

 The Great Wildebeest Migration has arrived on the short grass plains of South Serengeti National Park.
 The calving season when the massive herds of wildebeest arrive in the southernmost point of their migration over February and March.
 This is without a doubt one of the best times for you to witness this extraordinary spectacle when the herds find themselves on the vast open plains of the southern Serengeti and Ndutu plains.
 Approximately 8,000 wildebeest are born every day during the peak calving season from early January to late February.
-It’s also baby season for the predators so you can expect to see cute lion and cheetah cubs and possibly even endangered African wild dog puppies.
-With the Calving Season Safari travel in custom designed 4×4 safari vehicles with open roofs for game viewing.
+It’s also the baby season for the predators so you can expect to see cute lion and cheetah cubs and possibly even endangered African wild dog puppies.
+With the Calving Season Safari travel in custom-designed 4×4 safari vehicles with open roofs for game viewing.